-- 1 What Is Mini IVF – The Process and Procedures
+- 1 What Is Mini IVF – Process, Pros, Cons and Drawbacks

-What Is Mini IVF – The Process and Procedures
+What Is Mini IVF – Process, Pros, Cons and Drawbacks

 For starters, Mini IVF and conventional IVF treatments differ in one significant way – medications.
 The Mini IVF treatment includes all of the steps in standard IVF: monitoring, egg retrieval, fertilization, and transfer.
 During the monitoring phase, fertility doctors monitor the maturity and production of follicles and eggs.
 Fertility doctors prescribe low-level doses of medication to mature the follicles.
 Then, just like in standard IVF, an embryologist combines eggs with sperm to encourage fertilization.
 Once an embryo forms, the fertility doctor carefully transfers it to the uterus.